 - Do not pipette by mouth. - Do not eat, drink, or smoke in designated work areas. - Wear laboratory gloves, laboratory coats, and eye protection when handling samples and reagents.
-Gloves must be changed between handling samples and cobas° BKV kits, EBV/BKV Low Positive Control (EBV/BKV L(+)C), EBV/BKV High Positive Control (EBV/BKV H(+)C), cobas° Buffer Negative Control Kits (BUF (-) C) and cobas° omni reagents to prevent contamination.
-Avoid contaminating gloves when handling samples and controls. - Wash hands thoroughly after handling samples and kit reagents, and after removing the gloves. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.6% sodium or potassium hypochlorite in distilled or deionized water.
-Follow by wiping the surface with 70% ethanol. - If spills occur on the cobas° 5800 or cobas° 6800/8800 instrument, follow the instructions in the cobas° Systems User Assistance and/or User Guides to properly clean and decontaminate the surface of instrument(s).
+Gloves must be changed between handling samples and cobas° BKV kits, EBV/BKV Low Positive Control (EBV/BKV L(+)C), EBV/BKV High Positive Control (EBV/BKV H(+)C), cobas° Buffer Negative Control Kits and cobas° omni reagents to prevent contamination.
+Avoid contaminating gloves when handling samples and controls. - Wash hands thoroughly after handling samples and kit reagents, and after removing the gloves. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.5% sodium or potassium hypochlorite in distilled or deionized water.
+Follow by wiping the surface with 70% ethanol. - If spills occur on the cobas° 5800 or cobas° 6800/8800 instrument, follow the instructions in the cobas° 5800 system or cobas° 6800/8800 systems User Assistance to properly clean and decontaminate the surface of instrument(s).